 This course is designed to give students hands-on experience carving woodenware for the home using just a hatchet and carving knives.
-Most projects begin as salvaged timber from storm damage on campus or from our community.
+Most projects begin as salvaged timber from campus or our community.
 Logs are split into blanks using a froe and roughed shaped using a carving ax.
 Students refine the shape using sloyd carving knives and specific traditional carving techniques.
 The emphasis in this class is on using tools safely, understanding and executing good design, and continuously refining one's skills.